JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 My brother—as expected—chastized them for thinking and behaving that way, but I saw their point.
 Why have a supposedly “proper” Hanukkah celebration when the people throwing it were just snooty, bourgeois and  passively nasty to the people they invited?

 But I was a young kid and bit idealistic at the time.
 I convinced my dad and mom that not going to the in-laws Hanukkah celbration was not nice.
 Not nice to who?
 I dunno.
 But in general, to me—as a kid—it seemed not nice.
-And being nice was important.
+And being nice was important, right?

+So that Hanukkah we all headed out to Eastchester to celebrate the holiday with the in-laws.

+***

+When I showed up everyone was there

 ***